Infineon/mtb-example-cyw43907-mqtt-client/README.md

    <details><summary><b>Using CLI</b></summary>

      From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
-The default toolchain and target are specified in the application's Makefile but you can override those values manually:
+The default toolchain and target are specified in the application's Makefile but you can override these values manually:
       ```
       make program TARGET=<BSP> TOOLCHAIN=<toolchain>
       ```